What Is an Aircon Refrigerant Top Up?

 Vibration damage to pipe joints - Over time, the vibration from the compressor can loosen flared connections at pipe joints.
 This is one of the most common causes of slow refrigerant leaks.
 The leak may be so gradual that it takes months before you notice reduced cooling.

-Corrosion of copper piping — Singapore’s humid, salty air (especially near coastal areas) can corrode copper piping over many years.
+Corrosion of copper piping - Singapore’s humid, salty air (especially in coastal areas like East Coast, Pasir Ris, and Punggol) can corrode copper piping over many years.
 Pinholes develop in corroded sections, allowing gas to escape slowly.

 Poor initial installation - Improper flaring of pipe connections, incorrect brazing, or insufficient tightening during installation can result in leaks that may not become apparent until months or years later.
 This is why professional installation by experienced technicians is so important.